 - Pickled vegetables,

-- And other dairy products.
+- Yogurt and other dairy products

 In fact, kombucha, which contains several strains of probiotics, is becoming a popular drink.